 Force and inertia newton's Laws of Motion.
 Conservation of linear momentum and its applications, rocket propulsion, friction-laws of friction.

 Concept of work, energy, and power.
 Energy Kinetic and potential.
 Conservation of energy and its applications, Elastic collisions in one and two dimensions.
 Different forms of energy.

 Unit 6: Rotational Motion and Moment of Inertia

 Centre of the mass of a two-particle system.
 Centre of the mass of a rigid body, general motion of a rigid body, nature of rotational motion, torque, angular momentum, its

 conservation, and applications.
 Moment of inertia, parallel and perpendicular axes theorem, expression of the moment of inertia for the ring, disc and sphere.

 Acceleration due to gravity, one and two-dimensional motion under gravity.
 The universal law of gravitation, variation in the acceleration due to the gravity of the earth.
 Planetary motion, Kepler’s laws, artificial satellite-geostationary satellite, gravitational potential energy near the surface of the earth, gravitational potential and escape velocity.

 (A) Solids: Elastic properties, Hook’s law, Young’s modulus, bulk modulus, modulus of rigidity.

 (B) Liquids: Cohesion and adhesion.
 Surface energy and surface tension.
-Flow of fluids, Bernoulli’s theorem and its applications.
+The flow of fluids, Bernoulli’s theorem, and its applications.
 Viscosity, Stoke’s Law, terminal velocity.

 Unit 9: Oscillations